Jimmy Kimmel: Bio And Career Highlights

 Early Life and Education

-Growing up in Brooklyn, New York, James Christian Kimmel moved with his family to Las Vegas at age nine, where his parents, James John and Joan, fostered a lively household.
-This environment often provided early comedic inspiration.
+Born in Brooklyn, New York City, James Christian Kimmel moved to Las Vegas at nine, where his childhood cultivated a love for pranks.
+His parents, James John and Joan, encouraged an early interest in radio, which he pursued in high school.

-He attended Ed W. Clark High School before briefly enrolling at the University of Nevada Las Vegas and later Arizona State University.
-Despite not completing a degree, these experiences shaped his humorous perspective.
+He attended Ed W. Clark High School and briefly enrolled at the University of Nevada, Las Vegas, and Arizona State University.
+Kimmel began his professional radio career at age 21, though he left college without graduating.

 Notable Relationships

-A long-term arc of commitment has defined Jimmy Kimmel’s romantic life, first marrying Gina Maddy in 1988 before their divorce in 2002.
-He later found enduring partnership with writer Molly McNearney.
+A string of high-profile romances has marked James Christian Kimmel’s personal life, including his first marriage to Gina Maddy and a notable relationship with comedian Sarah Silverman.

-Kimmel shares two children, Jane and William John, with McNearney, whom he married in 2013.
-He also co-parents his two older children, Kevin and Katie, from his previous marriage.
+Kimmel shares two adult children, Katherine and Kevin, with Maddy, and two younger children, Jane and William “Billy” John, with his current wife, Molly McNearney, whom he married in July 2013.

 Career Highlights